-The planning process for the Area "C" Official Community Plan carefully built upon and incorporated previous work from the Southern Regional District OCP review and update process and drew together findings from more recent studies relevant to Area "C" including the Powell River Parks and Greenspace Plan (2010), Powell River Vital Signs Study (2011), Powell River Regional District Population Analysis (2012) and Powell River Business Retention and Expansion Program (2012).
+The planning process for the Area "B" Official Community Plan carefully built upon and incorporated previous work from the Southern Regional District OCP review and update process and drew together findings from more recent studies relevant to Area "B" including the Powell River Parks and Greenspace Plan (2010), the Powell River Vital Signs Study (2011) and Powell River Regional District Population Analysis (2012).

-FIGURE 2: Area C OCP Planning Process
+FIGURE 2: Area B OCP Planning Process

-Integral to the planning process was the community engagement process that refined and confirmed support for the community vision, goals and policy directions that will guide future land use and development within Area "C".
+Integral to the planning process was the community engagement process that refined and confirmed support for the community vision, goals and policy directions that will guide future land use and development within Area "B".